tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-05-WD_KCOFO_B/unit-3/talk-05-talk-05-Operating_Systems/talk-05-Operating_Systems.md

 ---
 icon:
-  type: carbon:terminal
+  type: fa-solid:terminal
-  color: 424242
+  color: 398126
 ---

-Operating Systems

-The student will explore in detail modern operating systems in the areas of file systems, memory man ...
+The student will explore in detail modern operating systems in the areas of file systems, memory management, and process management.
+This module will  ...